Your web browser is outdated and may be insecure

 Some staff, as a consequence of their annual pay uplift and/or incremental pay progression, may end up paying a higher percentage of contributions.
 This is because their pensionable earnings have increased, and they move into a higher tier in the pension contribution framework.
 This may make it seem like the value of the individuals pay uplift has been lost.
 Staff receiving pensionable allowances in addition to their basic pay (for example unsocial hours payments) may also be affected by this.

-Bank staff working for Manx Care terms and conditions will be affected by the pay award and therefore are eligible to participate in this survey.
+Bank staff working for Manx Care terms and conditions will be affected by the pay offer and therefore are eligible to participate in this survey.
 However, please check your bank contract to ensure it is Manx Care terms and conditions and not an internal pay system that differs from the terms and conditions.